-FACES engage with faith communities to build resilience against CSE through awareness training and prevention work with children.
+We engage with faith communities to build resilience against child sexual exploitation (CSE) through awareness training and prevention work with children.
 This page contains information about what to do if you have concerns about child sexual exploitation and where you can find more information and support.

 In an emergency always call the police on 999.
 If you are unable to speak, call 999 and then press 55.

 To report a crime that has happened recently or in the past you can visit the local police station (Luton Police Station: Buxton Road, Luton, LU1 1SD, 8am-8pm) or to report a crime anonymously you can contact Crimestoppers on 0800 555 111.

 If you have concerns about a child you should report it to the Multi-Agency Safeguarding Hub (MASH) on 01582 547653, or 0300 3008123 (out of hours) or by email: firstname.lastname@example.org

 The Multi-Agency Intelligence Submission form can be found here.

 You can report concerns about online abuse through the Child Exploitation and Online Protection Command.

 NSPCC advice line: 0808 800 5000, Mon-Fri 8am-10pm, Sat-Sun 9am-6pm

 Information for parents: Pace (Parents against child sexual exploitation) provides information about reporting, online safety, harassment, going to court and more in their Advice Centre.